Security Deposits for Room Rentals in Los Angeles: What to Expect

 $1,200 monthly rent → $1,200 deposit

-In most standard room rentals:
+For standard room rentals:

 -

-Deposits do not exceed one month’s rent
+Deposits rarely exceed one month’s rent

 -

-Higher deposits are uncommon for rooms
+Higher deposits are uncommon for individual rooms

 When Do You Pay the Security Deposit?